This article was last updated by on

 How to Successfully Grow Pothos From Seeds?

 But that’s not what I was looking for this time.
-I was merely curious about how to grow a pothos plant from seeds.
-Moreover, like everyone out there, I have never actually seen pothos seeds.
+I was merely curious about how to grow a Pothos plant from seeds.
+Moreover, like everyone, I have never seen Pothos seeds.

 Listen to this article here:

 There’s no guarantee that seedlings from variegated plants will stay variegated.
-When purchasing seeds, keep in mind that just because the source plant was exotic-looking doesn’t mean the offspring will be!
+When purchasing seeds, remember that just because the source plant was exotic-looking doesn’t mean the offspring will be!

-They might be solid green, variegated, or a mix of the two.
-It’s even possible to generate an albino plant that will perish due to its inability to photosynthesize.
+They might be solid green, variegated, or a mix.
+It’s possible to generate an albino plant that will perish due to its inability to photosynthesize.

 The more white on a variegated leaf, the less sunlight it can process!
 This is why, in low-light settings, plants turn green to absorb as much sunshine as possible.